iarai/weather4cast/README.md

 4. Data Loader Example
 5. Generate a valid submission for the Persistence model

-Furthermore, you can find all explained methods in the notebook ready to use in the files `utils/data_utils.py` and `utils/context_variables.py`, so you can import them out of the box.
+Furthermore, you can find all explained methods in the notebook ready to be used in the files `utils/data_utils.py` and `utils/context_variables.py`, so you can import them out of the box.

 The code assumes that if you download the regions for the core or transfer learning competition, they are located like follows:
 ```
 +-- data
-    +-- w4c-core-stage-1
+    +-- core-w4c
         +-- R1
         +-- R2
         +-- R3
+        +-- R7
+        +-- R8
-    +-- w4c-transfer-learning-stage-1
+    +-- transfer-learning-w4c
         +-- R4
         +-- R5
         +-- R6
+        +-- R9
+        +-- R10
+        +-- R11
     +-- static
         +-- Navigation_of_S_NWC_CT_MSG4_Europe-VISIR_20201106T120000Z.nc
         +-- S_NWC_TOPO_MSG4_+000.0_Europe-VISIR.raw